Constitution

 The regular term of office shall be as follows:

-• Associate Chair: serve for three academic years and able to renew at the request of the majority vote of the Full-time Faculty.
+• Associate Chair: serve for three academic years and be able to renew at the request of the majority vote of the Full-time Faculty.

 The Chair of the Department shall: